aws/aws-sdk-php-zf2/README.md

 );
 ```

-Copy-paste the file `aws.local.php.dist` to your `config/autoload` folder and customize it with your credentials and
+Copy and paste the `aws.local.php.dist` file to your `config/autoload` folder and customize it with your credentials and
 other configuration settings.
 Make sure to remove `.dist` from your file.
 Your `aws.local.php` might look something like
 the following: